 Landlords can receive financial help from the Government through the Green Deal scheme, in place until March 2022 to fund up to two-thirds of the cost of energy-saving improvements.
 The majority of homeowners can expect a maximum of £5,000.
 Households on low-incomes can receive up to 100% of the costs with a maximum of £10,000.

 There is a new self-funding element for residential landlords, which takes effect if landlords are unable to access third-party funding to improve any rental properties with F or G ratings.
 It is capped at £3,500 including VAT per property and covers both the purchase of material and installation.
-It means that landlords without funding must spend up to this amount sufficient to improve the property to a minimum E rating.
+Landlords without funding must spend up to this amount sufficient to improve to a minimum E rating.